tsvika110/Webpack-Sass-Basic-Starter/README.md

 ```
 npm install
 ```
-I order to deploy your project to the /dist folder run:
+In order to deploy your project to the /dist folder run:
 ```
 npm run build
 ```

-I order to serve your project from your localhost run:
+In order to serve your project from your localhost run:
 ```
 npm run start
 ```